-There are many reasons parents send their children to a Christian school.
-This decision is often influenced by one’s view of culture and the Christian’s relationship to it.
-Differing views of this relationship also results in different types of Christian schools.
-In his book, Christ and Culture, H. Richard Niebuhr describes various Christian perspectives on the relationship between Christ and culture.
-These responses are useful for distinguishing these different types of schools.
+There are many reasons parents send their children to a Christian school and behind these reasons is often a particular view of culture and the Christian’s relationship to it.
+The various views of the relationship between Christ and culture will produce different types of Christian schools.
+In his book Christ and Culture, H. Richard Niebuhr describes several Christian responses to culture.
+These responses are useful for distinguishing different types of schools.

 It is not difficult to understand why adherents of this view of culture would seek a separate Christian education for their children.
 The public school, like culture as a whole, would be seen to contain much that is in opposition to the ways of God.
 The purpose of the Christian school, then, would be to further the separation of the Christian community from the culture as a whole.